home-iq/dev-team-stats-tracker/docs/close-crm-lead-puller.md

 ## Integration with n8n

 This code is designed to be used in an n8n Code node.
-The output can be passed to:
+The output can be used to:
+1. Add new leads to a Google Sheet
+2. Update existing leads in the Google Sheet
+3. Mark leads as "retired" in the Google Sheet when they're no longer in the Smart View

+### Workflow Integration Steps:
+1. **For retiring leads**:
+   - Use a "Split In Items" node to process the `retiringLeads` array
+   - Set "Value to Split" to `data.json.retiringLeads`
-1. A Google Sheets node to write the data to a spreadsheet
+   - Connect to a Google Sheets node with Operation set to "Update"
-2. A Function node for further processing
-3. Any other n8n node that can work with JSON data
+   - Set "Key" to "Close ID" (or "closeId" - match your column name)
+   - Set "Key Value" to `{{$json.closeId}}` (using the closeId property from each object)
+   - Add a field to update:
+     - Field name: "Status"
+     - Field value: "retired"

+2. **For new leads**:
+   - Use a "Google Sheets" node to append the `newLeads` array to your Google Sheet
+   - Enable "Minimise API Calls" for better performance

 ## Maintenance